vijaysbhat/dojo/experience.md

 ### Driver engagement team
 * Context
   * Newly formed DE pod didn't have trust of stakeholder (DS) team.
-  * Frequent failures and data quality issues in (poorly written) Hive pipelines.
+  * Frequent failures and data quality issues in (poorly written incremental build) Hive pipelines.
+Technical challenge was consolidating data from three different systems that had different views of incentive redemption.
   * Legacy Redshift pipelines that were hitting scale limits were viewed as superior
   * DS team felt DE was imposing new tech on them and taking away their ability to self serve.
 * Identified lack of tracking mechanism for data issues and set up JIRA.